 Victims shall be treated with humanity and respect for their dignity and human rights, and their safety, physical and psychological well-being and privacy shall be ensured.

 States shall protect victims, their representatives, families and witnesses from any unlawful interference with their privacy and from intimidation, and retaliation, before, during and after any proceedings have been instituted.
+To this end, if any of aforementioned persons are concerned that the disclosure of information submitted to the court or competent authorities could result in his or her being penalized, persecuted or harassed, he or she should be entitled to request that any information relating to his or her identity be kept confidential.
+The same applies if one of the aforementioned persons is concerned that the disclosure of information submitted could result in the penalization, persecution or harassment of any other person.

 States shall guarantee the right to life, personal integrity, freedom of opinion and expression, peaceful assembly and association, and free movement of victims, their representatives, families and victims.

-Victims shall have the right to benefit from special consideration and care to avoid re- victimization in the course of proceedings for access to justice and remedies.
+States shall take measures to ensure that victims receive special consideration and care to avoid re- victimization in the course of proceedings for access to justice and remedies.

+Article 8 bis.
+Duties owed to human rights defenders

+Every State shall ensure that human rights defenders working to defend human rights in the context of business activities of a transnational character remain free from interference.
+States shall ensure the accountability of, and put an end to impunity for all actors, whether public or private, responsible for violating the rights of such human rights defenders and shall put in place, and where necessary review and amend, relevant laws, policies, institutions and mechanisms to this end.

 Article 9.
 Prevention

-State Parties shall ensure in their domestic legislation that all persons with business activities of transnational character within such State Parties’ territory or otherwise under their jurisdiction or control shall undertake due diligence obligations throughout such business activities, taking into consideration the potential impact on human rights resulting from the size, nature, context of and risk associated with the business activities.
+State Parties shall ensure in their domestic legislation that all persons with business activities of transnational character within such State Parties’ territory or otherwise under their jurisdiction or control shall undertake due diligence obligations throughout such business activities, taking into consideration the potential impact on human rights resulting from the size, nature, context of and risk associated with the business activities, with special regard to the precautionary principle and polluter-pays principle.

-Due diligence referred to above under Article 7.1 shall include, but shall not be necessarily limited to:
+Due diligence referred to above under Article 9.1 shall include, but shall not be necessarily limited to clear requirements set out in domestic legislation to:

-Monitoring the human rights impact of its business activities including the activities of its subsidiaries and that of entities under its direct or indirect control or directly linked to its operations, products or services.
+Monitor the human rights impact of its business activities including the activities of its subsidiaries and that of entities under its direct or indirect control or directly linked to its operations, products or services.

 Identify and assess any actual or potential human rights violations that may arise through their own activities including that of their subsidiaries and of entities under their direct or indirect control or directly linked to its operations, products or services.